-Chelsea Chop and other methods of extending the flowering season
+The Chelsea Chop (and other methods of extending the flowering season)

 Many gardeners who are happy, even gung-ho, with the secateurs when pruning shrubs and climbers are surprisingly reluctant to take the shears to herbaceous perennials.
 Maybe this is because it just doesn't seem quite right to be cutting back all that new growth that has sprouted so valiantly after winter dormancy - almost like cutting them back in their prime.
 However, there are some useful benefits to be had if you can bring your secateurs to bear on a select group of flowers.

-Some multi-stemmed plants which produce lots of flowers on stems produced during the current season, can be deliberately pruned to encourage some stems to flower earlier or later than others, thereby spreading the flowering display over a longer period.
-A few clump-forming perennials that produce a massed display of blooms, such as coreopsis, phlox and helenium, can have their flowering spread over a longer period by selective cutting back.
+Some multi-stemmed plants, which produce lots of flowers on stems produced during the current season, can be deliberately pruned to encourage some stems to flower earlier or later than others, thereby spreading the flowering display over a longer period.
+A few clump-forming perennials that produce a massed display of blooms, such as Coreopsis, Phlox and Helenium, can have their flowering spread over a longer period by selective cutting back.
 All you need to do is cut back by half about one-third of the stems before they produce flowers.
-These will then produce several sideshoots, each of which will flower later in the summer, effectively extending the season of colour.
-You can use the technique with some climbers and shrubs too.
-Some clematis are a case in point [link to clematis pruning info], but this technique can also be tried with vigorous shrubs such as lavatera or the butterfly bush (buddleja) which are normally cut back hard each spring.
+These will then produce several side shoots, each of which will flower later in the summer, effectively extending the season of colour.
+This technique can also be tried with vigorous shrubs such as Lavatera or the butterfly bush (Buddleja), which are normally cut back hard each spring.
 In this case, instead of cutting all the stems back hard, cut back about two-thirds, leaving the others to flower earlier than the hard-pruned stems.
-Perennials that produce a single main stem of flowers such as foxgloves, delphiniums, hollyhocks and lupins, can be encouraged to produce a second flush of blooms by pruning off the main flower spike as it fades.
-Carefully make the cut just above the top developing sideshoots low down on the plant, which will then grow and flower in mid- to late summer.
+Perennials that produce a single main stem of flowers such as foxgloves (Digitalis), Delphiniums, hollyhocks (Alcaea) and lupins, can be encouraged to produce a second flush of blooms by pruning off the main flower spike as it fades.
+Carefully make the cut just above the top developing side shoots low down on the plant, which will then grow and flower in mid- to late summer.
 With this technique it is important to leave the foliage intact even if it is looking a bit tatty.

 Fresh foliage and a flower bonus